What is the SEIS?

-As with all investments, the value and income can fall as well as rise so you may get back less than you invest.
+Like all investments, the value and income from them can fall as well as rise so you may get back less than you invest.

-But because they invest in small companies, this risk is much greater with the SEIS than with other stock market investments.
+However, as they invest in very small companies, this risk is greater with the SEIS than with other investments.
 Small companies are more volatile and more likely to fail than their larger counterparts.

 For this reason, SEIS investments are long-term investments and are not for everyone.
 They are for high net worth or sophisticated investors who have no need for immediate liquidity and are able to withstand a potential total loss.

-In addition, as there is no recognised market for these shares, SEIS investments are less liquid than other stock market investments.
-They will be harder to sell.
+In addition, as there is no recognised market for these shares, SEIS investments are less liquid than other stock market investments and they will be harder to sell.

-Lastly, to retain the full tax benefits, you must hold the investment for a minimum period of three years and the companies must retain their qualifying status.
+Lastly, to retain all the tax reliefs available, you must hold the investment for a minimum period of three years and the companies must retain their qualifying status.
 Otherwise, you may have to pay back the income tax relief you have received.

 Please remember, all the tax and products rules mentioned here are those currently applying but could change in future.
 Tax benefits depend on circumstances.